ten-protocol/foundation/governance-guidelines.md

 ### 4.5.3 Diversity Objectives
 The Foundation believes that a broad respresentation of Participants will result in higher-quality decision-making, and wider global adoption of the Network.
 To promote diversity, the following guidelines are adopted, in particular for steady-state governance (recognising that it may not be possible to fulfil these during any transition period):

 * No corporate group of participants may have more than one Director.
-In the event of votes for two different candidates representing the same overall corporate group, the candidate with the most votes shall be considered.
+In the case of votes for two different candidates representing the same overall corporate group, the candidate with the most votes shall be considered.
 * Of the nine Directors, there should not be more than four Directors from any broad classification, based on a model of {infrastructure provider, application developer, end user, academic, market maker, exchange}.
 * Of the nine Directors, there should not be more than four Directors from any continent, based on a model of {North America, South America, Europe, Asia/Australasia}, to ensure geographic diversity.